Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: Pavla Pičman (1911) and Frančiška Cimžar (1912); Recorded: 1995

-The tragic ballad about a nun who takes her own life is widely spread in Slovenia, especially in central parts.
-The present variant is one of the last recorded examples of this song from Britof near Kranj, it was recorded in almost its entire form in 1995, and it shows how exceptionally popular this song was both on account of the text and of the melody.
-Although the singers are sisters they live separated from on another and this accounts for their errors in the text.
-The song has been chosen because it originates not far from Velesovo, where the above mentioned nunnery stood and because it was rendered in its entire lenght, in as many as 24 stanzas.
+The tragic ballad about a nun who takes her own life is widely spread in Slovenia, especially in the central regions.
+The present variant is one of the last recorded examples of this song from Britof near Kranj.
+It was recorded in almost its entire form in 1995, and it shows how exceptionally popular this song was both on account of the text and of the melody.
+Although the singers are sisters, they live separated from on another and this accounts for their errors in the text.
+The song has been chosen because it originates not far from Velesovo, where the above-mentioned nunnery stood and because it was rendered in its entire length, in as many as 24 stanzas.
 This song has a clear tragic end and voices doubt about the existence of God.

 The singers present the song in two-part singing called “über” (“na čez”) and it is made up of heptasyllables with anacrusis, combined into two-line stanzas.